essahijazi/sayari-project/README.md

 ### 🔑 Environment Variables

 You will need valid API credentials.
-Create a `.env` file in the root directory with the following keys:
+Create a `.env` file in the project root directory with the following keys:

 ```env
 SAYARI_CLIENT_ID=your_sayari_client_id